HTB ACADEMY — Introduction to Web Applications

 Read only

-of the web page or page source on the front end of web applications.
+Sensitive Data Exposure refers to the availability of sensitive data in clear-text to the end-user.
+This is usually found in the source code of the web page or page source on the front end of web applications.
 This is the HTML source code of the application, not to be confused with the back end code that is typically only accessible on the server itself.
-We can view any website's page source in our browser by right-clicking anywhere on the page and selecting View Page Source
+We can view any website's page source in our browser by right-clicking anywhere on the page and selecting View Page Source from the pop-up menu.

 Question : Check the above login form for exposed passwords.
 Submit the password as the answer.